Teriks/TinkerRetroPie/README.md

 exits.
 Not even unpluging/repluging the keyboard will fix it but this work around will, you must reboot otherwise.

-In the prebuilt images the "tinker" user has passwordless sudo rights for this particular service, which is required for this workaround to work.
+In the prebuilt images, the "tinker" user has passwordless sudo rights for this particular service restart operation.
+This is required for the ``keyboard-setup`` workaround to work.
 The installer script inside the generated tarball will set this up for you if you are installing on you own image.

 # Update RetroPie / Install more software